|"HOW MANY CHURCHES EXISTED DURING THE ACTS?"|

 "The Church of God is now a spiritual building IN Christ: but the Ecclesia of Matt. xvi.
 18 is the future, corporate, saved 'remnant' of Israel."
 E. W. Bullinger, How to Enjoy the Bible, p.
 149

-In our article on the meaning of the word "church" (ekklesia) we attempted to show by Scripture that the nature of the kingdom assembly which began at Pentecost changed dramatically as God's longsuffering attempted to provoke Israel to jealousy by placing Gentiles in a joint Olive Tree blessing which, according to prophecy, only Israel would normally have enjoyed.
-And it changed again at Acts 28:28 when Jerusalem and the Diaspora at Rome had with finality told God "we will not have this man to reign over us," (Luke 19:14, & see Gen. 37:8), at which time the Holy Spirit through Paul quoted Isaiah 6:9-10 for the final time and cast God's judicial sentence of blindness upon that covenant Nation.
+In our article on the meaning of the word "church" (ekklesia) we attempted to show by Scripture that the nature of the kingdom assembly which began at Pentecost changed dramatically when God, by His longsuffering, attempted to provoke Israel to jealousy by placing Gentiles in a joint Olive Tree blessing which, according to prophecy, only Israel would normally have enjoyed.
+And it changed again at Acts 28:28 when Jerusalem and the Diaspora at Rome had with finality told God "we will not have this man to reign over us," (Luke 19:14, & see Gen. 37:8), at which time the Holy Spirit through Paul quoted Isaiah 6:9-10 for the final time and cast God's judicial sentence of blindness upon that covenant nation.
 However, there seems to be little if any clear evidence that God began a new ekklesia at any of these various significant eschatological turning points.
-On the contrary, there are strong, easy to understand, arguments indicating that as God began to 'dispense' new features of truth to His kingdom 'gathering,' the Jewish saints gladly accepted these new truths as soon as they were presented.
+On the contrary, there are strong, easy to understand, arguments indicating that as God began to 'dispense' new features of truth to His kingdom 'gathering,' the Jewish 'kingdom saints' gladly accepted these new truths as soon as they were presented.

 For example, God changed His 'Israel only' program when He commanded Peter to preach to the household of Cornelius (Acts 10), and this new plan of God was accepted by the Jewish believers then in existence):